Even as virus deaths mount, governments eye exit strategies

 French authorities have likewise begun to speak openly of planning the end of the confinement period currently set to expire April 15, without giving specifics.
 The virus has claimed more than 10,000 lives in France.

 France’s Delfraissy, who leads the scientific council advising the president, said three things are necessary for people to start leaving home regularly: intensive care beds need to be freed up, the spread of the virus must slow, and there have to be multiple tests to see if people are or have been infected and to trace them.
-He said the French will also need to wear masks in public.
+He said the French will also need to adopt the habit of wearing masks outside.

-The European Union expressed privacy concerns about virus-tracking mobile apps that governments are developing.
+The European Union expressed privacy concerns about virus-tracking mobile apps as individual governments develop digital tools for coming out of the crisis.
 The apps use smartphone location data to monitor the movements of virus carriers under quarantine — technology the EU said raises questions of “fundamental rights and freedoms.”

 The desire to get back to normal is driven in part by the damage to world economies.